chihirokondo/wl_mpi/README.md

 ~~~

 If building `sample.cpp` is successed, `sample.app` is created in the `build` directory.
-Then you can run `sample.app` by the following commands.
+Then you can run the `sample.app` by the following command.
 ~~~shell-session
 $ mpirun -np [num_procs] sample.app [arg1] [arg2] [arg3] [arg4]
 ~~~
+where
 - num_procs: integer.
 Total number of the processes.
 - arg1: integer.
 Number of walkers per window.
 - arg2: integer.
 Random number seed.